RadioAndrea/SSUSI/README.md

 In the settings menu, the size of each color's bucket can be changed.
 This "bucket" is the number of values that a single RGB value will represent.
 A smaller bucket size will allow greater fidelity in the conversion from numerical representation to visual color representation.

-The ability to resize the window is disabled by default.
-If it is neccessary for the window to be resized, there is a menu item to do so.
-This is not reccomended, and will cause the left-mouse click information to be incorrect.
-Do not change this setting, or resize the window unless you have a very good reason.

 Bugs and Feature Requests:
 ----------------
-Place a bug report or feature request in the appropriate location on this project's github page.
+Place a bug report or feature request in the issues tab on this project's github page.

 Legal:
 ----------------